jonnyjohnson1/topos-cli/README.md

 install the topos package with the command `just build`

 ### Step 2: Set the Spacy Model Size
+**BROKEN**
 Set the size of the spacy model you wish to use on your system.
 There are 'small', 'med', 'large', and 'trf'.

 Use the tag like this.
 `topos set --spacy small`